nootkan/elgg_ct_theme_custom/README.md

 # CT Theme Custom

-A theming and branding plugin for [Elgg](https://elgg.org) 6.x, built for the Camping Buddy community site.
+A theming and branding plugin for [Elgg](https://elgg.org) 6.x.
 It provides site-wide styling, custom logo uploads, and admin-editable branding across validation emails, system emails, the registration page, and the walled garden login page.

 ## Features